Adlink-ROS/neuron_app_inspection/README.md

    ![](readme_resource/launch_inspec.png)

-3. Launch Navigation as well as Rviz, choose **ONE**  file to launch:
+3. Launch Navigation and image_saver as well as Rviz, choose **ONE**  file to launch:

     * Simulation with the Gazebo.
 It will open with default mememan map: **Launch gazebo_inspection.launch.py**